 I coded five different times.
 My left arm was severely injured.
 I broke several ribs and my lungs collapsed.
 My liver was lacerated.
 I broke three bones in my lower back and two bones in my neck.
 My face was egg shelled.
 My jaw was broken.
 I am now legally blind in my right eye because of nerve damage.
 My pelvis was shattered and they could not do surgery to fix it due to my condition, so I had an external fixator for three months to help it heal.

-When my physiatrist told me I was due for a new socket, I decided to go for a consult.
+When my physiatrist told me I was due for a new socket for my artificial limb and I decided to go for a consult.
 Seeing Kevin would take me about 2.5 hours round trip.
 The distance made me a little hesitant.

 Once I met Kevin and had my consult, I was convinced it was worth the trip!
 Kevin was very nice and convinced me he could help.
-He was willing to cast me and see what he could do even before I committed.
-I liked their offices because they did all the work there.
+He was willing to cast me for my artificial limb and see what he could do even before I committed.
+I liked their offices because they did all of the artificial limb work there.
 My old prosthetist had to send everything out to be made.

 Kevin and I met several times and we made three test sockets before going to the permanent one.
 I immediately noticed a difference in my walk.
 And what a difference in my look!
 My old socket made me look like my left hip protruded out and now I looked even on both sides!
 My gait changed immediately.
 I proceeded to have rehab.

 My life has changed!
-I am not saying that we didn’t have bumps in the road, but Kevin does not stop until he gets it right.
+I am not saying that we didn’t have bumps in the road in the artificial limb prosthesis fitting process, but Kevin does not stop until he gets it right.
 He takes all my questions and thoughts into consideration and we make changes accordingly.
 I feel like we work as a team instead of someone making all the decisions for me.
 The personal touch I receive at POSI is so nice to have!
-I never feel rushed and always feel like I am a part of all the decision making for my leg.”
+I never feel rushed and always feel like I am a part of all the decision making for my prosthetic leg.”

 Prosthetic Orthotic Solutions International (POSI) was founded in 2000 by Kevin Towers, CPO; Jim Alaimo, CPO; Benjamin Harder, CP; Kevin Barnes, CP; and Edward Wisniewski, CP to share their knowledge and expertise of prosthetics and artificial limb development for those in need of these devices.